gokuzhan/gokuzhan/README.md

 ### Hi there 👋

 I'm web developer.
-I am currently focused on building the Headless CMS called `` Dynod ``.
+I am currently focused on building the Headless CMS called `` NutCommerce `` for private company.

 <!--
 **gokuzhan/gokuzhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.